hmaravlad/easyphone/README.md

 ## Target audience

-target audience of the application elderly and low-tech people
+Target audience of the application elderly and low-tech people

 ## Our team